ivov/n8n-launcher/README.md

 ### Auth

 Generate a secret auth token (e.g. random string) for the launcher to authenticate with the n8n main instance.
-During the `launch` command, the launcher will exchange this auth token for a grant token from the n8n instance, and pass the grant token to the runner.
+You will need to pass that token as `N8N_RUNNERS_AUTH_TOKEN` to the n8n main instance and to the launcher.
+During the `launch` command, the launcher will exchange this auth token for a short-lived grant token from the n8n instance, and pass the grant token to the runner.

 ## Usage